Did the Universe Really Start with a ‘Big Bang’ ?

 Apart from these two key questions, there a few more ‘challenges’ to the theory which I don’t believe have been adequately addressed:

-· How did the most distant galaxies visible via the JWST (ca 13.6Bn light years away from us) get to where they are in the 13.6 Bn years since the Big Bang without actually exceeding the speed of light ?
-The explanation quoted for this by Big Bang adherents revolves around expansion of the universe itself, rather than true physical motion of galaxies within it.
+· How did the most distant galaxies visible via the JWST (ca 13.6Bn light years away from us as the crow flies) get to where they are in the 13.6 Bn years since the Big Bang without actually exceeding the speed of light ?
+The explanation quoted for this by Big Bang adherents revolves around expansion of the universe itself, rather than the true physical motion of galaxies within it.
 This is a difficult concept for those not familiar with the mathematical basis of the theory understand.
-AI engines typically try to explain the concept as follows:
+The various AI engines typically try to explain the concept as follows:

 “It's space-time